 Translators criticize investment in AI-powered manga translation

-AI manga translation cannot capture Japanese text:
+AI manga translation fails to capture Japanese text:

 However, even with a highly developed AI model, we still rely on human translators for review and localization.